yuu511/python_excel_forecasting/src/README.md

 - %  python gen.py : Runs the program with (data.csv) as the dataset and saves the excel spradsheet as (generated_spreadsheet.xlsx)

 1 Argument:
 - %  python gen.py [DATASET] : Runs the program with [DATASET] as the dataset and saves the spreadsheet as (generated_spreadsheet.xlsx)
+- example: % gen.py data2.csv

 2 Arguments:

 - % python gen.py [DATASET] [FILE] Runs the program with [DATASET] as the dataset and saves the spreadsheet as [FILE]
+- example : %gen.py data2.csv thing.xlsx

 DATA:
 Data is formatted in a CSV file: data.csv.